 Clamp metal in provided vices before starting to saw or when using the metal chop saw.

-Do not wear loose articles of clothing or long hair that could easily get caught in the moving parts of a machine.
+Do not wear loose articles of clothing or long hair that could get caught in the moving parts if a machine.

-Wearing head protection if necessary when using noisy machines.
+Wear hearing protection if necessary when using noisy machines.